KASTAZWA_:

 That place like many others in the city does not exist anymore, it has been eaten by the frenetic city rhythm and the gentrification and I guess most of those people live elsewhere nowadays, probably went back to their own countries or somewhere else in the world.

 Coming back 10 years after for the first time and two more times last year and this year, was the occasion for me to do my own walk, walking around those that use to be familiar districts and somehow still are.
-People standing on a ladder in speaker's corner to talk about whatever comes in their mind or sitting in Hampstead looking at the heath because that very same picture was on my english book in secondary school and somehow belongs to my own London.
+I have always found fascinating to see people standing on a ladder in Speaker's corner to talk about whatever comes into their mind or hanging out in Hampstead looking at the heath because that very same picture was on my english book in secondary school and somehow belongs to my own London.

-Camden hasn't changed that much, except from a new Amy Winehouse statue standing there but nowadays for some reason I prefer other areas like Clapham, Camberwell or Peckham.
-These areas are mostly new to me and are part of this new era that I am living every time I visit London, with twice as many years in my pocket since the time I lived there.
+Camden Town hasn't changed that much except from a new Amy Winehouse statue standing there but nowadays for some reason I prefer other areas like Clapham, Camberwell or Peckham.
+Those areas are mostly new to me and are part of this new era I am living every time I visit London, with twice as many years in my pocket since my very first time.

 English civil wars were mostly three political conflicts between the monarchists, represented by Charles I and the parliamentarians of the New Model Army, represented by Oliver Cromwell.
 Those conflicts affected the three kingdoms of England, Scotland and Ireland.
 Monarchists were defeated in 1649 and the defeat led to the execution of Charles I and the foundation of the Commonwealth of England.